InfluxCommunity/influxdb3-python/README.md

 pip install influxdb3-python
 ```

+Note: This does not include Pandas support.
+If you would like to use key features such as `to_pandas()`  and `write_file()` you will need to install `pandas` separately.

 *Note: Please make sure you are using 3.6 or above.
 For the best performance use 3.11+*

 # Usage
+One of the easiest ways to get started is to checkout the ["Pokemon-Trainer cookbook"](Examples/pokemon-trainer/cookbook.ipynb).
+This scenario takes you through the basics of both the client library and Pyarrow.

 ## Importing the Module
 ```python
 from influxdb_client_3 import InfluxDBClient3, Point